How to write a video script for YouTube

 How do you write a script for a YouTube video?

-While you can write a video script for pretty much any platform under the sun, we’re going to walk through how to write a video script for YouTube.
+While you can write a video script for pretty much any platform under the sun, we’re going to walk through how to write a script for video, whether that be on YouTube or elsewhere.

 1. Start with a brief